 Embroidery is a great tool for adding details to clothing and creating unique gifts (especially at Christmas!)
-You can use these instructions alongside this kit to get started on the very basics of hand embroidery, with a festive theme.
+You can use these instructions alongside one of my embroidery kits to get started on the very basics of hand embroidery, with a festive theme.

 Before you start, ensure that you have collected all the equipment that you will need.
 You can find more information on supplies in this guide to beginners embroidery.